omar-dulaimi/awesome-zod/readme.md

 - [`zod-endpoints`](https://github.com/flock-community/zod-endpoints) - Contract-first strictly typed endpoints with Zod.
 OpenAPI compatible.
 - [`@anatine/zod-nestjs`](https://github.com/anatine/zod-plugins/tree/main/libs/zod-nestjs) - Helper methods for using Zod in a NestJS project.
 - [`fastify-type-provider-zod`](https://github.com/turkerdev/fastify-type-provider-zod) - Create Fastify type providers from Zod schemas.
+- [`zod-http-schemas`](https://github.com/Skutopia-org/zod-http-schemas) - Uses zod to define well typed API, generate a router that enforces and validates the api at runtime, & generate a well-typed client.
+- [`fastify-zod`](https://github.com/elierotenberg/fastify-zod) - Zod integration with Fastify.
+- [`zod-json-rpc`](https://www.npmjs.com/package/zod-json-rpc) - Lets you rapidly build typesafe JSON-RPC servers and clients in TypeScript.
+Not only that, it is self-describing via its advanced introspection API, which can output JSON Schema or source code in multiple languages.
+- [`zod-express-middleware`](https://github.com/Aquila169/zod-express-middleware) - Middleware for express that uses zod to make requests type-safe.
+- [`zodios`](https://github.com/ecyrbe/zodios) - A typescript api client with auto-completion features backed by axios and zod.
+- [`@lambda-func/zod`](https://github.com/connorgiles/lambda-func) - A middleware to use zod for type parsing.
+- [`zod-express-guard`](https://github.com/roziscoding/zod-express-guard) - Small package intended to use zod to make express request type-safe.
 ## Convertors and Generators

 - [`ts-to-zod`](https://github.com/fabien0102/ts-to-zod) - Convert TypeScript definitions into Zod schemas.